alexandresoro/ouca/README.md

 - An OIDC provider to provide authentication services.

 Most of the app is independent of the OIDC provider as it follows standard claims except for roles that are expected to be returned in specific claims.
-Hence, currently only [Zitadel](https://zitadel.com/) is supported, but additional providers could be easily added.
+Hence, currently only [Zitadel](https://zitadel.com/) is supported, but additional providers can be easily added.

 ## API structure